point85/OEE-Designer/README.md

 A second-level Pareto displays the reasons for an availability category, for example:
 ![Second Level Pareto](https://github.com/point85/OEE-Designer/blob/master/docs/dashboard-second-level-pareto.png)

-## Operator Desktop Application
+## Operator Desktop Applications
 The Operator application is a desktop application that allows a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of the event.

 For example, the screen for entering a reject production event is:
 ![Operator Production](https://github.com/point85/OEE-Designer/blob/master/docs/operator-availability.png)

-Desktop applicatiopns are also available for Linux, Windows and macOS.
+Desktop applications are also available for Linux, Windows and macOS.
+For macOS search the Apple App Store for "Point85".
+The Linux, Windows and Chrome/Edge apps are available for download at the OEE Mobile project release page: https://github.com/point85/OEE-Mobile/releases.

 ## Operator Web Application
 The Operator web application is browser-based and allows a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.